 The lead agencies are currently preparing a draft Environmental Impact Statement on the proposed light rail project.
-The draft is anticipated for release in late 2017.
+The draft is anticipated for release in early 2018.

 We want the public and leaders to understand what changes light rail could bring.
 Through 2017, we will study:

 - traffic congestion

 - roadway changes, including widening, closures and new signals, turn lanes, medians, etc.